opensafely-core/backend-server/README.md

 Directory layout:

+* ./scripts
-./scripts 	    - various bash scripts to perform specific actions, designed to
+  * various bash scripts to perform specific actions, designed to be idempotent
-            	  be idempotent
+* ./tpp
-./tpp     	    - scripts for tpp backend
+  * scripts for tpp backend
+* ./emis
-./emis    	    - scripts for emis backend
+  * scripts for emis backend
+* /keys/$USER
-./keys/$USER 	- public keys to add to ssh for $USER developers      - developers gh account list.
-To be replaced by
+  * public keys to add to ssh for $USER
+* ./developers
-	              authenticated API call to job-server later, perhaps.
+  * developers gh account list.
+To be replaced by authenticated API call to job-server later, perhaps.

-./tests         - test scripts
+* ./tests
+  * test scripts, run in docker container by makefile

 ## Testing